After weeks of testing I’ve found the 6 best oil-filled radiators you can buy for heat output, efficiency and value for money

 Energy use: The VonHaus 11 Fin 2500W Oil Filled Radiator has a wattage of 2500 which equates to approximately 73p per hour running costs, depending on the cost of your energy supplier.
 Whilst this radiator is considerably more expensive to run than smaller alternatives, it’s worth remembering that its ability to heat a larger room is extremely good.

-Overall: The heat output on this 2500W radiator is impressive, and it certainly did the job of warming up my large and draughty bedroom quickly.
-However, its performance was on a par with the similarly priced Pro Breeze 2500W Oil Filled Radiator, and I found the Pro Breeze model more attractive to look at, easier to assemble, and easier to use.
+Overall: The heat output on this 2500W radiator is impressive, and it certainly did the job of warming up a large and draughty bedroom quickly.
+However, its performance was on a par with the similarly priced Pro Breeze 2500W Oil Filled Radiator, and we found the Pro Breeze model more attractive to look at, easier to assemble, and easier to use.
 However, if you find this VonHaus model available at a cheaper price point (and don't mind its not-so-stylish looks or slightly more flimsy build quality), then it's a powerful heater at a reasonable RRP.

 How to choose the best oil filled radiator

 When shopping for an oil filled radiator then you'll firstly want to consider the size of the room you’re looking to heat.
-This will help you to decide if you can manage with a smaller oil filled radiator which costs less to purchase and is more economical to run, or if you will need to spend more on a more powerful heater in order to adequately warm up the room.
+This will help you to decide if you can manage with a smaller oil-filled radiator which costs less to purchase and is more economical to run, or if you will need to spend more on a more powerful heater in order to adequately warm up the room.

 The lowest-powered oil filled radiator in our round-up is the De'Longhi TRNS0505M at just 500W which offers limited heat output, but can be very economical to run in a small space, whilst the most powerful models, like the Pro Breeze 2500W Oil Filled Radiator with 11 Fins, De’Longhi 2500W Dragon 4 Oil Filled Radiator and VonHaus 11 Fin 2500W Oil Filled Radiator use 2500W and can dish out far more heat to warm up a much larger space.

 It’s also worth considering the weight and size of the oil filled radiator you choose.
-For a person living on their own or with mobility issues this is a big consideration, especially if you'll be moving the radiator from one floor to another, in which case you may need to be able to lift and manoeuvre the heater upstairs comfortably.
+For a person living on their own or with mobility issues, this is a big consideration, especially if you'll be moving the radiator from one floor to another, in which case you may need to be able to lift and manoeuvre the heater upstairs comfortably.

 You'll also want to consider whether a timer function would be useful for you, and whether you want the option to operate the unit via remote control.

 Opting for an oil-filled radiator with different heat settings will allow you more control of the warmth, and a thermostat will ensure that you're not wasting energy.
-If your heater offers a thermostat then you can set a preferred temperature, and the thermostat works to keep your room at this desired temperature level.
+If your heater offers a thermostat, then you can set a preferred temperature, and the thermostat works to keep your room at this desired temperature level.
 If the room starts to drop in temperature then the thermostat switches the heater into action to maintain the desired temperature, and kicks it off again once the target temperature is reached.

 FAQs